F5Networks/dynamic-taps/README.md

 There will later be a 'make install' to install the libraries and taps config in the proper place.

+Note: if your dynamic libraries are not in /usr/lib, you will have to modify kernel.yaml and the Makefile accordingly.

 ## Architecture

 Coming soon.